lawrenceevalyn/MASTERS-ESSAY/README.md

 # TO DO

 ## Programming correctOCR.py
-- Remove "- " and "¬ " before removing special characters.
 - Replace "vv" with "w".
 - Scale program to multiple files.
+- Remove punctuation marks?
+- Remove single letters?